RosettaCommons/demos/public/auto-drrafter/README.md

 KEYWORDS: NUCLEIC_ACIDS EXPERIMENTAL_DATA RNA DENOVO STRUCTURE_PREDICTION

-Last updated December 2019 by Kalli Kappel (kappel at stanford dot edu).
+Last updated January 2020 by Kalli Kappel (kkappel at alumni dot stanford dot edu).

 This demo shows how to use use auto-DRRAFTEr to build RNA coordinates into a cryo-EM map.
 This is a small toy example designed to run relatively quickly on a laptop.